Nate96/time-tracker/reqs.md

 # can_punch_out
 - true when the most recent [[reqs#Punch]].type = "in"
 - false when the most recent [[reqs#Punch]].type = "out"
-- flase when there are no punches in the databse
+- false when there are no punches in the database

 # Punch